nd-nuclear-theory/mcscript-ncci/docs/transitions-faq.md

-As an anecdotal example, comparing the timings (runmac0604), we see pretty good strong scaling from 14 to 55 nodes, if we do it by increasing the number of ranks (by a factor of 4), but but not if we just spread out each rank to use more threads (and cross over NUMA domains):
+As an anecdotal example, comparing the timings (runmac0604), we see pretty good strong scaling from 14 to 55 nodes, if we do it by increasing the number of ranks (by a factor of 4), but not if we just spread out each rank to use more threads (and cross over NUMA domains):

    * 55/14/64  => total time with MPI  167.122170000000  => 2338 node-sec